-- 1. With your web browser, navigate to: www.softmaker.com - 2.
-In the "Download" area, navigate to the free Hunspell dictionaries. - 3.
-You are now presented a list of all Hunspell dictionaries that SoftMaker Office supports.
-Download the dictionary of interest and store it on your hard disk.
+- 1. With your web browser, navigate to our homepage www.softmaker.com - 2.
+In the menu of the web page, choose "Downloads", then choose "Dictionaries". - 3.
+Your browser now displays a page presenting a list of all Hunspell dictionaries that SoftMaker Office supports.
+Download the dictionary of interest and store it on your hard disk. - 4.
+Launch any SoftMaker Office application (TextMaker, PlanMaker, or Presentations). - 5.
+Invoke the Tools > Options command and switch to the Language tab.

-- 4. Launch any SoftMaker Office application (TextMaker, PlanMaker, or Presentations). - 5.
-Invoke the Tools > Options command and switch to the Language tab. - 6.
-Click on the Hunspell dictionaries button. - A dialog showing a list of all languages/dictionaries installed appears.
+- 6. Click on the Hunspell dictionaries button. - 7.
+A dialog showing a list of all languages/dictionaries installed appears.
 Click on the Add Hunspell dictionary button. - 8.
 A file dialog is displayed.
 Use it to browse to the folder where you have stored the downloaded dictionary. - 9.
 Select the dictionary file from the files list and click on Open.